-When we start out on the mission field and begin the process of raising our support the one thing we need to do and be faithful with is building our contact list.
-When I first started out 20 years ago I began with a contact list, but at that time I did not realise how important it was.
-Throughout the years I have discovered how vital it is.
-In most cases, it is the foundation in which God gives to you on which you build your mission upon.
+When we start out on the mission field and begin the process of raising our support, the one thing we need to do and be faithful with is building our contact list.
+When I first started out 20 years ago, I began with a contact list, but I did not realize how important it was.
+Throughout the years, I have discovered how vital it is.
+In most cases, it is the foundation God gives to you on which you build your mission.

 Building a healthy contact list is more than a list of people who could give you money.
 It is a list of different types of relationships in which you are in.
 This is your circle of influence.
 Having a contact list will help you be faithful in your relationships and your communication with individuals.
 These are people who could be intercessors, supporters, and people who care about you.

-Before you start I want to make one thing clear.
-The bigger your contact list is the better.
+Before you start, I want to make one thing clear.
+The bigger your contact list is, the better.
 I have talked to so many missionaries who are struggling with their finances.
 When I ask them the question, “What do you think is a good number of people have on your contact list?”
 I have had people say that 10 or 25 people are really good.
-Honestly those numbers is way too low.
+But, honestly, those numbers are way too low.

-When starting out I tell people to target at least 200 people and then build from there.
-If you come up with more than 200 people, that is even better.
-I know for some of you it may seem overwhelming.
-Well, it is not as hard as it seems.
+When starting out, I tell people to target at least 200 people and then build from there.
+Of course, if you come up with more than 200 people, that is even better.
+I know for some of you, it may seem overwhelming.
+Well, it is not as hard as it looks.
 Here are some steps to build your contact list.

 I know some of you may be thinking this is a lot of work.
-I want to say yes it is.
-Depending on your situation this will take you about 30 to 40 hours of work.
-But if you are looking at financing your future in missions, it is a very small price to pay.
+I want to say yes, it is.
+Depending on your situation, this will take you about 30 to 40 hours of work.
+But if you are looking at financing your future in missions, it is a minimal price to pay.